 How to Choose an Industrial Vacuum

 Choosing an industrial vacuum is not easy.
 Industrial vacuums and commercial vacuums have an almost endless array of uses in industries and institutions these days.
-Vacuums come in all sizes from small canister vacuums to large 55 gallon capacity units and even larger.
-They are used for everything from routine clean up to recovery of valuable materials such as precious metals.
-Youﾒll find these high quality work savers in food plants, chemical, pharmaceutical and petrochemical installations and machine shops.
-Youﾒll find them aboard ships, in railroad maintenance yards, at airports and in sports arenas and many other types of facilities.
+Vacuums come in all sizes - from small canister vacuums to large 55 gallon capacity units and even larger.
+They are used for everything from routine clean up to recovery of valuable materials, such as precious metals.
+You'll find these high quality work savers in food plants, chemical, pharmaceutical and petrochemical installations and machine shops.
+You'll find them aboard ships, in railroad maintenance yards, at airports, in sports arenas and in many other types of facilities.
 All manner of liquids and dry debris can efficiently be recovered with the right machine.
-But how do know which is the right machine for you?
+But how do you know which is the right machine for you?

-Next look at filtration, especially if fine powdery materials have to be recovered.
-The best vacuums utilize multiple element filtering where the first element captures the bulk of the material leaving the filter elements that follow to progressively filter out smaller size particles.
+Next, look at filtration, especially if fine powdery materials have to be recovered.
+The best vacuums utilize multiple element filtering, where the first element captures a bulk of the materials leaving the filter elements that follow, to progressively filter out smaller size particles.
 Typically, standard vacuums can filter down to the range of 10 to 20 microns particle size.
 For comparison, a human hair is 100 microns in diameter.
-HEPA (high efficiency particulate air) filters can filter to 0.3 microns particle size, the size of a particle of tobacco smoke.
+HEPA (high-efficiency particulate air) filters can filter to 0.3 microns particle size, the size of a particle of tobacco smoke.
 While originally introduced for hazardous materials recovery, more and more users are looking to HEPA vacuums for fine particle recovery of non-hazardous materials.

 Lastly, consider the primary application for your vacuum.
-This will determine whether you need a high flow or a high lift machine.
-High flow vacuums, such as the GTC-540, are ideal for vacuuming light, powdery materials such as soot and dust.
-However, if wet pickup is your primary application, the EV-60-P Pump-Out Vacuum with an 82ﾔ static water lift is your best choice among electric vacuums.
-For both wet and dry pick-up applications, we recommend the EV-60-T Tilt Vacuum.
-It combines and 82ﾔ static water lift with a 120 CFM air flow, and a convenient tilt bar for easy dumping of both wet and dry materials.
-If the ultimate in portability is important, consider a backpack vacuum like the Model BPV-100.
+This will determine whether you need a high flow, or a high lift machine.
+High flow vacuums, such as the GTC-540, are ideal for vacuuming light, powdery materials, such as soot and dust.
+However, if wet pickup is your primary application, the EV-60-P Pump-Out Vacuum with an 82" static water lift is your best choice among electric vacuums.
+For both, wet and dry pick-up applications, we recommend the EV-60-T Tilt Vacuum.
+It combines an 82" static water lift with a 120 CFM air flow and a convenient tilt bar for easy dumping of both, wet and dry materials.
+If the ultimate in portability is important, consider a backpack vacuum, like the Model BPV-125.
 This type of machine is ideal for offices, theatres and other areas where ease of movement is important to the operator.

 The most important thing to keep in mind when choosing a vacuum is this.
 You get what you pay for, so investing in a well built industrial vacuum pays dividends for years to come.